vivianmp95/ligand-dock-rank/README.md

 ### 📁 Subfolders

 **Ligands**: directory that will receive the docking files (ATTENTION: the folder must only contain the docking files).

-**Receiver**: directory that will receive the receiver file, with the name "receiver.pdb".
+**Receptor**: directory that will receive the receptor file, with the name "receptor.pdb".

 ### 🔧 Running

-1. To configure your target, you must open the receiver's .pdb file and find the active site line.
+1. To configure your target, you must open the receptor's .pdb file and find the active site line.
 When found, replace in line 55 with the first three columns of that line.

 ```
 if 'ATOM   2097  OG' in line: